 Failover routing will automatically send traffic to the recovery Region if the primary is unhealthy based on health checks you configure.
 Fully automatic failover such as this should be used with caution.
 Even using the best practices discussed here, recovery time and recovery point will be greater than zero, incurring some loss of availability and data.
 If you fail over when you don’t need to (false alarm), then you incur those losses.
 If needed, fall back to the original location will again incur similar losses.

-Fully automating the failover steps is still a good practice.
-But for full control over when failover occurs, it should be manually initiated by human action using Amazon Route 53 Application Recovery Controller.
-With Application Recovery Controller, you can create Route 53 health checks that do not actually check health, but instead act as on/off switches that you have full control over.
-Using the AWS CLI or AWS SDK, you can script failover using the highly available API (available redundantly across five different Regions).
-Your script toggles these switches (the Route 53 health checks) and tells Route 53 to send traffic to the recovery Region instead of the primary Region.
+To implement manually initiated failover you can use Amazon Route 53 Application Recovery Controller.
+With Route 53 ARC, you can create Route 53 health checks that do not actually check health, but instead act as on/off switches that you have full control over.
+Using the AWS CLI or AWS SDK, you can script failover using this highly available, data plane API.
+Your script toggles these switches (the Route 53 health checks) telling Route 53 to send traffic to the recovery Region instead of the primary Region.
 Another option for manually initiated failover that some have used is to use a weighted routing policy and change the weights of the primary and recovery Regions so that all traffic goes to the recovery Region.
 However, be aware this is a control plane operation and therefore not as resilient as the data plane approach using Amazon Route 53 ARC.

 Instead of using Route 53 and DNS records, you can also use AWS Global Accelerator to implement failover.
 Customer traffic is onboarded at the closest of over 200 edge locations and travels over the AWS network to the endpoints you configure.
 This will result in lower latencies.
 Here too you can use endpoint health checks for automatic routing, or set the percent traffic to each endpoint using traffic dials; however, note that the latter is a control plane.

 In case of disaster, both pilot light and warm standby offer the capability to limit data loss (RPO).
 Both offer sufficient RTO performance that enables you to limit downtime.
 Between these two strategies, you have a choice of optimizing for RTO or for cost.